lawanin/nih_funding/read_me.txt

 DESCRIPTION
-In Fall 2020, AAMC Intern made list of basic science departments for all AAMC schools, as in their websites or other official materials, and their equivalent departments at Harvard, as he determined them.
-This is source_files/department_list.csv.
+In Fall 2020, IPP Intern made list of basic science departments for all AAMC schools and their equivalent departments at Harvard, as he determined them.
+This list is source_files/department_list.csv

 He combined that list with 2020 NIH Funding data to produce two files:
 1. departments_nih_funding.csv, a list of the basic science departments of all AAMC schools,